timholy/Revise.jl/docs/src/cookbook.md

 and the rest should be similar to what's above under `PkgTemplates`.
 Note that with this approach, `MyPkg` has not been set up for version control.

+!!! note
+    If you `add` instead of `dev` the package, the package manager will make a copy of the `MyPkg` files in your `.julia/packages` directory.
+    This will be the "official" version of the files, and Revise will not track changes.

 ## `includet` usage